Home โ€บ Guides โ€บ Beginner's Guide

 Step 1: Mix the Dough

-Pour 325g of room temperature water into your bowl.
-Add 2g of instant yeast and stir briefly.
-Add 500g of flour and 10g of salt on top.
+Add 2g of instant yeast and give it a stir.
+Then 500g of flour, 10g of salt on top.
 Mix with your hand or a wooden spoon until no dry flour remains.
-It'll look rough and shaggy โ€” that's normal.
+It looks rough, shaggy, and a bit sad at this stage.
+Mine always does.
+That's fine.

 Step 2: Knead

-How to knead: push the dough away from you with the heel of your palm, fold it back over itself, rotate 90 degrees, repeat.
-That's it.
+The motion: push the dough away from you with the heel of your palm, fold it back over itself, rotate 90 degrees, repeat.
 Rhythm matters more than force.
+I do about 60-70 reps per minute, no pressure, almost like massaging it.
+After 8-10 minutes you'll feel it go from tacky and uneven to silky and springy โ€” and you'll notice your hands are no longer sticky.

 Sticky dough is normal.
 Beginners almost always add too much flour.
 A slightly sticky dough makes better pizza than a dry, stiff one.
 Wet your hands if it sticks to them.